 How to Prevent Seborrhea

 Primary seborrhea cannot be prevented except by controlling breeding practices.
 As with any hereditary condition, dogs with primary seborrhea should not be used for breeding.

 Secondary seborrhea can be prevented by treating skin conditions before they persist and lead to seborrhea.
-Be sure to bring your dog to the veterinarian if you notice itching/scratching or any abnormal appearance to the skin.
+Be sure to bring your dog to the veterinarian if you notice itching, scratching, or any abnormal appearance on your dog's skin.
 Keep your dog on flea control all year long to prevent irritation that can lead to skin problems.
 Be sure to follow your vet's recommendations for long-term treatment and follow-up.